pratham124/FitTrack/README.md

 2. **Install Dependencies:** Run the command `npm run setup-production-app` from the root directory.
 Then, go to client directory and copy the contents inside the dists folder into the public folder from the root directory.
 3. **Configuration:** Set up the app's configuration, such as database connections and user authentication, in a .env file.
 The format of the .env are outlined in the env.txt file
 4. **Run the App:** Start the app by running `node server` from the root directory.
 The app will be accessible at `http://localhost:5000` by default.

-P.S.
-The application will eventually be deployed on the web.

 ## 4. How to Use